Will I lose some or all of my pension as a result of divorce? I don’t see why my spouse should get any of it – he has hardly worked a day in his life!

 The death benefits available from a pension fund after retirement will depend to a large extent on the retirement income option selected.
 If you buy an annuity with your pension fund, you can build into the annuity a death benefit in the form of ongoing income for your partner or other beneficiaries.
 This can be costly, so you need to balance the importance of a death benefit from an annuity with the costs involved.

 If you select an unsecured pension, leaving your pension fund invested and drawing an income directly from the fund, then the death benefit options are more flexible.
 Your beneficiaries can, for example, choose to receive your entire pension fund as cash less a 35% tax charge.
-Alternatively, they can continue to receive an income using unsecured pension or use the entire pension fund to buy an annuity.
+Alternatively, they can continue to receive an income using an unsecured pension or use the entire pension fund to buy an annuity.
 With some pension funds worth a substantial amount of money, planning for the available death benefits is an important part of overall retirement planning and something you should take seriously.

 What is a QDRO and why do I need one?

 A domestic relations order (DRO) is an order that grants alimony and/or property rights to the pension owner’s spouse, or child support under domestic relations law.
 For example, a property settlement could trigger the distribution of the retirement benefit plan to anyone who is not the plan participant.
 For the non-participant spouse to receive payment from the plan, the payment must be made in accordance with the qualified domestic relations order (QDRO).
 A DRO is qualified if it “(1) creates or recognizes the existence of an ultimate payee’s right to, or assigns to an alternate payee the right to receive benefits with respect to a participant under the plan, and (2) complies with other statutory requirements.”
-An alternate payee can be a spouse, a child, former spouse, or other dependent that is recognized by the QDRO as having a right to receive either a portion of or all of the benefits payable under the participant’s plan.
+An alternate payee can be a spouse, a child, a former spouse, or another dependent that is recognized by the QDRO as having a right to receive either a portion of or all of the benefits payable under the participant’s plan.

 For a domestic relations order to become qualified, the plan administrator must join the suit as a party, and then decide if the DRO is qualified, and be permitted to represent the important interests.
 When determining if the DRO is qualified the plan administrator must determine if it fulfills several requirements.
 First, there must be a transfer of ownership.
 Thus, the order must “be one which ‘creates or recognizes the existence of an alternate payee’s right to…receive all or a portion of the benefits’ payable to the owner.”
 Second, the DRO must specify the names and addresses of each participant in the suit and the alternate payee; the amount that each alternate payee will receive; the number of payments that the order will be effective for; and the exact retirement plan the order governs.
 Third, DRO must specify the amount and duration of the payments.
 Fourth, when talking about retirement plans, the DRO must “provide that the court may not order the plan to provide to an alternate payee any type, form, or amount of benefit not normally available to the owning spouse.
 It also may not order the plan administrator to provide to one alternate payee any benefit already being paid to an alternate payee under another QDRO.”

 Drafting a proper QDRO depends largely on the companies in which a client has their retirement accounts.
 It is good practice to contact the companies where these accounts are located and ask if they have a sample QDRO they like their clients to use.
 Often this can save a client time and money.
-After a QDRO is drafted, but before a judge sign off on it, it is often a good idea to send the QDRO to the plan administrator and see if it will be acceptable.
+After a QDRO is drafted, but before a judge signs off on it, it is often a good idea to send the QDRO to the plan administrator and see if it will be acceptable.
 The Plan Administrator can then either approve the QDRO as is or make suggestions as to how to change the document.
 Following this extra step would prevent having to take multiple QDROs to the judge for their signature and it will often save a client time and money in the long run.
 Once the plan administrator informs you the QDRO will work, an attorney can then proceed with obtaining a judge’s signature.

 How can my IRA be transferred to my spouse?

 Individual Retirement Accounts (IRAs) are typically one of the items allocated in a divorce decree.
-An IRA is a type of custodial account or trust held for the benefit of an individual or their beneficiaries.
+An IRA is a type of custodial account or trusts held for the benefit of an individual or their beneficiaries.
 It is created by a contract between the bank that manages the account and the owner (i.e. the depositor).
 Part of this contract includes the beneficiary/beneficiaries who will receive the balance of the IRA upon the owner’s death.
 The beneficiaries are usually the owner’s spouse or children.
 Upon dissolution of the marriage, the divorce decree will award the IRA to one of the parties, and whichever party receives it is able to change the beneficiaries.
 For example, if the husband is awarded the IRA in the divorce, he can substitute his children as the primary beneficiary for his ex-wife beneficiary.

 It is important to change the beneficiary on an IRA as soon as possible.
 Beneficiary designations often trump provisions laid out in a will and if a beneficiary isn’t changed, an ex-spouse can still have access to the IRA.
 A recent Missouri Court of Appeals case details this possibility.
 In 1996, the husband designated his wife as a beneficiary of a Fidelity IRA account.
-The couple divorced in 2000 and husband received the IRA in the property settlement.
+The couple divorced in 2000 and the husband received the IRA in the property settlement.
 Several times over the years, the ex-husband contacted Fidelity for information on how to access the Beneficiary Change Form yet he never actually changed the beneficiary.
 When he died, a fight between his estate and ex-wife ensued over the IRA.
-The estate cited a Missouri statue that revokes an ex-spouse as the beneficiary on the date the marriage ended.
+The estate cited a Missouri statute that revokes an ex-spouse as the beneficiary on the date the marriage ended.
 Several states have such statutes, but they have not held up to judicial scrutiny.
-In the Missouri case, the appellate court referenced a U.S. Supreme Court case that held ERISA governed and overrides or pre-empts state statute to reduce administrative burdens in identifying the correct beneficiary.
+In the Missouri case, the appellate court referenced a U.S. Supreme Court case that held ERISA governed and overrides or pre-empts state statutes to reduce administrative burdens in identifying the correct beneficiary.
 The circuit court had not addressed the Supreme Court case and instead awarded the funds to the estate based on the intent of the ex-husband.
 The Court of Appeals reversed and remanded the case to the circuit court with the specific instruction to enter a judgment in favor of the ex-wife including costs and attorney’s fees.

 This case is just one of many where failure to change a beneficiary designation results in an unintended transfer of assets.
 The circuit court seemed to do what it thought was just by awarding the IRA to the estate, but the law did not support the decision.
 In the Supreme Court case, the couple had only been divorced for two months and it was likely that the ex-husband did not have an opportunity to change designations before dying in an auto accident.
 That did not matter.
 Thus it is important to change beneficiaries as soon as possible after a Divorce becomes final.

 Normally, withdrawing money from a 401(k) or an IRA is considered a taxable event that requires a party to pay income tax on the funds contributed as well as penalties.
-When accrued during marriage, retirement accounts are also considered marital property and are subject to equitable division in family court.
+When accrued during the marriage, retirement accounts are also considered marital property and are subject to equitable division in family court.
 The Internal Revenue Code recognizes that a Qualified Domestic Relations Order (“QDRO”) can divide funds in a 401(k) or similar retirement account.
 This allows the providers to roll funds into a retirement account for their spouse.
 While QDROs do not apply to Individual Retirement Accounts, a spouse can avoid a taxable event by rolling the divided funds into another qualified retirement account.
 Know that a spouse who converts any retirement funds to cash will be responsible for taxes and penalties for the account.